 Some of the detailed instructions that are helpful to writers include:

-• Audience Description: Companies seeking advice or information on digital media, digital marketing, and search engine optimization.
+Audience Description: Companies seeking advice or information on digital media, digital marketing, and search engine optimisation.

-If you want extremely specific results, prepare a template and outline of the assignment to guide the writer in great detail and give the writer a list of guidelines to follow.
+If you want precise results, prepare a template and outline of the assignment to guide the writer in great detail and give the writer a list of guidelines to follow.

 Payment Rates